 Bleak House famously has a ‘double narrative’ – Esther Summerson’s past-tense first-person account, interleaved with the third-person present-tense voice which we infer to be Dickens himself, lecturing, hectoring, and addressing us directly on the evils that he sees, and the wretchedness of the poor ‘dying thus around us every day’

 We as readers have to reconcile the two narratorial viewpoints – fill the gaps, and make a judgement (appropriately enough, in a book that deals so scathingly with the law).
 And as any reader of the book will know, neither of these two narrators is as straightforward as they seem – both withhold facts when it suits them, and both can send us – on occasion – in quite the wrong direction.

-I adopt the same ‘double narrative’ in Tom-All-Alone’s.
+I adopt the same ‘double narrative’ in The Man in Black.
 Part of this – of course – is a deliberate homage to Bleak House.
 But it’s also more than that.
 My interventionist third-person narrator doesn’t just echo the ‘Dickens’ voice in Bleak House: it’s also ‘present tense’ in a much more literal way, taking a 21st century perspective on Victorian London.

 The inspiration for the second element of the narrative structure was John Fowles’ 1969 bestseller The French Lieutenant’s Woman, the first ‘neo-Victorian’ novel and a long-time favourite of mine.